debezium/debezium/RELEASING.md

 3. push those artifacts into a staging repository at Maven Central; and
 4. close the staging repository

 At this point, the staging repository contains all the artifacts for the release, and we need to check that they are valid.
-Only then can we release the artfifacts.
+The staging repository has already been _closed_ (meaning nothing more can be pushed to the staging repository), but it hasn't yet been _released_ (when its contents get uploaded into Maven Central).

+Before we _release_ the staging repository, we need to first need to review and verify the artifacts.

-## Releasing the artifacts
+### Reviewing the staged artifacts

 Go to Sonotype's Nexus Repository Manager at https://oss.sonatype.org/ and log in with an account that has privilege to release Debezium artifacts.
 In the left hand panel, click on the "Staging Repositories".
+Then type "debezium" in the search box to locate the staging repository, which should be _closed_ but not _released_.

+Select the staging repository to see the details, including the staging repository's URL, in the lower portion of the window.
+Briefly navigate the staged repository contents to verify all modules exist and have the proper versions.
+You can even look at the POM files or view the details of a file (including its SHA1 and MD5 hash values) using this tool.

+Before continuing, using this lower frame of the window to collect the following pieces of information:

+* In the "Settings" tab, locate the URL of the staging repository, which might look something like this: `https://oss.sonatype.org/content/repositories/iodebezium-1002`
+* In the "Content" tab, navigate to, select, and obtain the MD5 hash of the `...-plugin.tar.gz` file for each connector.
+(Do _not_ select the `...-plugin.tar.gz.md5` file, since the Repository Manager does not show the contents of the file.)

+### Validating the staged artifacts

+At this time, the best way to verify the staged artifacts are valid is to locally update the [Debezium Docker images](https://github.com/debezium/docker-images) used in the [Debezium tutorial](http://debezium.io/docs/tutorial) to use the latest connector plugins, and then to run through tutorial using those locally-built Docker images.

+This [GitHub repository](https://github.com/debezium/docker-images) containing the Docker images contains separate Dockerfiles for each major and minor release of Debezium.
+Start by checking out and getting the latest commits from the [Debezium Docker images](https://github.com/debezium/docker-images) repository and creating a topic branch (using an appropriate branch name):

+    $ git checkout master
+    $ git pull upstream master
+    $ git checkout -b <branch-name>

+For Debezium patch releases, we simply update the Dockerfiles that correspond to the minor release's parent.
+For example, when 0.2 was released, we created new Docker images by copying and updating the images from 0.1.
+However, when 0.2.1 was released, we simply updated the 0.2 Docker images.

+Currently, the only Docker image that contains Debezium code is the [Connect service image](https://github.com/debezium/docker-images/connect), which means this is the only Dockerfile that you will need to change to point to the Maven staging repository.
+To do this, edit the Dockerfile for the Connect service, and:

+* change the `DEBEZIUM_VERSION` environment variable value to match the _major.minor.patch_ version number for the release (e.g., `0.2.1`)
+* temporarily replace the Maven Central repository URL with that URL of the staging repository created in [Perform the Release](#perform-the-release), which again looks something like `https://oss.sonatype.org/content/repositories/iodebezium-1002`.
+* update the MD5 literal string used to check the `...-plugin.tar.gz` file

+After all of the Docker files have been created or updated, go to the top of your local Git repository and run the following command to build the Docker images:

+    $ ./build-debezium.sh 0.2

+or using the correct Debezium version.
+After this successfully builds the images, run through the tutorial, being sure to use the same Docker image label (e.g., `0.2`) that you just built.

+When the tutorial can be successfully run with the new version, edit the Dockerfile for the Connect service to again use the official Maven Central repository URL.
+You can commit the changes locally

+    $ git commit -m "Updated Docker images for release 0.2.1" .
+    $ git push origin <branch-name>

+and create a new pull request (or if rerunning the release process update your existing pull request), but do not merge the pull request yet.

+If you discover any problems, log issues for the problems and fix them in the code base.
+Then start this process over from the beginning (though you can force-update the changes to your still-unmerged pull request for the Docker images.

+#### Updating the Java version

+If you need to update the base Docker image for the JDK to use a different JDK version, then:

+1. create a new folder under `jdk8` for the new Java versoin by copying the folder for the most recent existing JDK version,
+2. edit the Dockerfile to use the specific version of the JDK and save the file,
+3. run the `./build-java.sh` script to locally build the new `debezium/jdk:<version>` Docker image,
+4. update all of the Docker images for Zookeeper, Kafka, and Debezium services to use the new base image,
+5. re-run the `./build-debezium.sh <version>` command to make sure everything builds,
+6. commit the changes locally and add to your still-unmerged pull request.

+## Releasing the artifacts

+Once you have verified that the artifacts in the staging repository are acceptable, the next step is to _release_ the staging repository so that its artfacts are then pushed into the Maven Central repository.

-Then type "debezium" in the search box to locate the recently-closed staging repository.
+Go back to Sonotype's Nexus Repository Manager at https://oss.sonatype.org/ and log in with an account that has privilege to release Debezium artifacts.
+In the left hand panel, click on the "Staging Repositories".
+Then type "debezium" in the search box to locate the closed staging repository that you've verified.

 Select the staging repository (by checking the box) and press the "Release" button.
 Enter a description in the dialog box, and press "OK" to release the artifacts to Maven Central.
 You may need to press the "Refresh" button a few times until the staging repository disappears.

-It may take some time for the artifacts to actually be [visible in Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.debezium%22).
+It may take some time for the artifacts to actually be [visible in Maven Central search](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.debezium%22) or [directly in Maven Central](https://repo1.maven.org/maven2/io/debezium/debezium-core/).

-## Update the Docker images
+## Merge your pull request to update the Docker images

-Once the artifacts are available on Maven Central, check out and get the latest commits from the [Debezium Docker images](https://github.com/debezium/docker-images) repository:

-    $ git pull upstream

-Create a topic branch and add new Docker images that use the latest release.
-For major and minor releases, be sure to create new versions of the images rather than update old images.

-When you're changes are complete, simply create a pull-request to the [Debezium Docker images](https://github.com/debezium/docker-images) repository as usual.
-When that pull request is merged Docker Hub will automatically build the images and make them available on our [Debezium Docker Hub](https://hub.docker.com/r/debezium/).
+Only after the artifacts are available on Maven Central can you merge the pull request for the Debezium Docker images.
+As soon as your changes are merged, Docker Hub will automatically build and deploy the Docker images that were previously configured.
+If you've just released a patch release and only updated existing Docker images, then you can proceed to [updating the documentation and blog](#update-the-documentation-and-blog).

+Otherwise, for major and minor releases your pull request should have added new Docker images, and you need to log into [Debezium's Docker Hub organization](https://hub.docker.com/r/debezium/) and add/update the build settings for each of the affected images.

 ## Update the documentation and blog